-- Completion of Stages 2 and 3 of the \$20m Trinity Valley Drainage Upgrade Project; - Completion of the St Peters Street Streetscape Upgrade (\$4.45m); - Redevelopment of Burchell Reserve, St Peters (\$4.2m); - Completion of the Dunstan Adventure Playground Upgrade (\$1.45m);
+- completion of Stages 2 and 3 of the \$20m Trinity Valley Drainage Upgrade Project; - completion of the St Peters Street Streetscape Upgrade (\$4.45m); - redevelopment of Burchell Reserve, St Peters (\$4.2m); - completion of the Dunstan Adventure Playground Upgrade (\$1.45m);

+- completion of the \$1.5m

+Cruickshank Reserve Facilities

+Upgrade;

-- Completion of the \$1.5m Cruickshank Reserve Facilities Upgrade; - Completion of Stage 2 of the River Torrens Linear Park Shared Path Enhancement Project; - 2024 AFL Gather Round; and - The upgrade and widening of the pedestrian and cycling path along Linear Park at a cost of \$3m.
+- completion of Stage 2 of the River Torrens Linear Park Shared Path Enhancement Project;

+- 2024 AFL Gather Round; and

+- the upgrade and widening of the pedestrian and cycling path along Linear Park at a cost of \$3m.

-In 2024-2025, construction of the Council's largest project undertaken to date, the redevelopment of the \$60m Payneham Memorial Swimming Centre is continuing and the final two (2) stages of the Trinity Valley Drainage Upgrade Project will be completed.
+In 2024-2025, construction of the Council's largest project undertaken to date, the redevelopment of the \$60m Payneham Memorial Swimming Centre is continuing and the final two stages of the Trinity Valley Drainage Upgrade Project will be completed.

 Work will also commence on the George Street Upgrade Project as Stage 1 of the implementation of The Parade Masterplan.
-The redevelopment of George Street will build upon the current character and 'sense of place' established throughout The Parade and will include the removal of a number of car parks to provide substantial spaces for urban greening, widening and re-paving of the footpaths for improved accessibility and amenity for pedestrians, improved public lighting and new street furniture.
+The redevelopment of George Street will build upon the current character and 'sense of place' established throughout The Parade and will create spaces for urban greening, widening and re-paving of the footpaths for improved accessibility and amenity for pedestrians, improved public lighting and new street furniture.

-In addition, the Council will implement a 40km/h speed limit in the Hackney to Marden Precinct
+In addition, the Council will implement a 40km/h speed limit in the Hackney to Marden Precinct.